SiriDB/libsiridb/README.md

 > Note: run `sudo make uninstall` for removal.

 ## Example (libuv implementation)
-This project contains an example of how libsiridb can be used with libuv.
+For an example This project contains an example of how libsiridb can be used with libuv.
 The example is created as an extend to this api using [suv.h](libuv_example/suv.h) and [suv.c](libuv_example/suv.c) which is explained [here](libuv_example/README.md).
 Look at [main.c](#libuv_example/main.c) for an